Samihamer1/Hollow-Knight-Mimic-Knight/ReadMe.md

 Daggers do 40 damage, but don't bypass invulnerability.
 Shaman Stone increases damage by 1.25x, and increases size by 1.3x.
-Flukemark applies a 0.25x multiplier, but causes it to bypass vulnerability.
+Flukenest applies a 0.25x multiplier, but causes it to hit twice, and bypasses invulnerability.

 Requires Vasi (I don't know how to set dependencies, but it's needed.)